-I know film is seen largely as a director’s medium but I’m often, first and foremost, a fan of actors and Dead Man Down has a fantastic cast.
-Colin Farrell is hit and miss, but I often find him an engaging presence, and the supporting cast surrounding him here is even better.
+Film is seen largely as a director’s medium but I’m often, first and foremost, a fan of actors and Dead Man Down has a fantastic cast.
+Colin Farrell is hit and miss, but he's often an engaging presence, and the supporting cast surrounding him is even better.
 Oplev’s Dragon Tattoo star Noomi Rapace appears as a scarred and traumatised young woman who enlists Farrell to help her get revenge.
 Terrence Howard, whose initially promising career seems have sunk quite impressively, plays the leader of Farrell’s gang.
-F. Murray Abraham plays Farrell’s uncle, Dominic Cooper (who, like Farrell, I find hit and miss, but who can outshine his material) is a gangster friend whose newborn Farrell is godfather to and Isabelle Huppert – yes, really – puts in a brief turn as Rapace’ mother.
+F. Murray Abraham plays Farrell’s uncle, Dominic Cooper (who, like Farrell, who often outshines his material) is a gangster friend whose newborn Farrell is godfather to and Isabelle Huppert – yes, really – puts in a brief turn as Rapace’ mother.

-Because the film feels so by the numbers none of it rings true.
-Farrell is supposed to be distant and emotionally broken, but it’s never borne out in script or performance.
-Rapace does a little bit more with her own character’s baggage, but there’s little for her to work with either in terms of detail (for all the time the film spends on character they hardly advance beyond the first thing we learn about them) or physicality.
-The physicality of the role is a real problem; Rapace is called ‘The Monster’ by neighborhood kids, but all she has in terms of marks are some reddish scars around one eye and on her neck, yes they’re there, but they’re very clearly positioned to make sure that she looks as much like Noomi Rapace as possible.
-Look at her in the poster to the right.
+The film is so by the numbers that none of it rings true.
+Farrell is supposed to be distant and emotionally broken, but this isn't borne out in script or performance.
+Rapace does a little more with her own character’s baggage, but there’s not much for her to work with either in terms of detail (for all the time the film spends on character they hardly advance beyond the first thing we learn about them) or physicality.
+The physicality of the role is a major problem; Rapace is called ‘The Monster’ by neighborhood kids, but all she has in terms of marks are some reddish scars around one eye and on her neck, yes they’re there, but they’re very clearly positioned to make sure that she looks as much like Noomi Rapace as possible.
+Look at her in the poster.
 HIDEOUS, isn’t she?
-She’s NOT a monster, she’s not even mildly unattractive, and that, along with the thin writing, undermines her apparently desperate need for vengeance.
+She’s NOT a monster, she’s not even mildly unattractive and that, along with the thin writing, undermines her apparently desperate need for vengeance.

 The cast all seem to be trying (with one notable exception), but they are just criminally wasted.
 Howard has as generic a mid-level mobster part as I’ve ever seen, and while tries to inject some menace with his quiet readings it’s just not happening.
 Dominic Cooper is okay, and to his credit he disappears in the role well enough I couldn’t quite put my finger on who was playing Darcy until I checked IMDB, but again, it’s just such a one note role and plays out – just like everything else here – exactly as you’d expect.
 The one person who really doesn’t seem to put forward much effort is Isabelle Huppert.
 Huppert may be the greatest actress of her generation, but you’d never know it from this.
 Again, the script is little help, giving her little to do but bake cookies, but the total lack of acknowledgement in her performance that her character is supposed to be deaf and the barely masked disdain she treats the film with suggests that this is the most naked mortgage payment role since Liam Neeson stood around and said things at a camera in Battleship.